IPG-Automotive-UK/remix-starter-template/README.md

 This repository is a template for creating a remix app using MUI & IPG UK React UI component libraries.

-It's configured to use Remix App Server and JavaScript.

 ## Getting started

 Clone the repository and install dependencies.